cagaoloz/ETHpredictionWithPatchTST/README.md

-The purpose of this project is to predict ETH prices for the next 7 days using the PatchTST model in python.
+The purpose of this project is to predict ETH prices for the next 7 days using the PatchTST model in Python.
 For these predictions, it uses 1000 days of ETH price data that it pulls with api.

 ------------
 Last known price: $2701.56